quentinf00/python_namespace_exercise/README.md

        - two method
        - one static method

-- I then wrote a `main.py` where I:
+- A `main.py` that:
-   - imported different things:
+   - import different things:
       - import the package
       - import the submodule
       - import the python objects from the `package/__init__.py` files
       - import the python objects from the `module1.py` files
-   - And I printed the results of all the methods and object in the `run()` function of the main module:
+   - a `run` function that prints the results of all the methods and object:

 - I wrote a `test_main.py` where I execute this function: